jquery/learn.jquery.com/page/code-organization/concepts.md

 ```

 If this were the extent of our application, leaving it as-is would be fine.
 On
-the other hand, if this was a piece of a larger application, we&rsquo;d do well to
+the other hand, if this was a piece of a larger application, we'd do well to
 keep this functionality separate from unrelated functionality.
 We might also
 want to move the URL out of the code and into a configuration area.
 Finally, we
 might want to break up the chain to make it easier to modify pieces of the